Use of the OFP database for research and education is encouraged.

 • The data, if not published, will be provided or made available to other researchers if requested.

-The intent of this agreement is to ensure that the material is put to the best possible use, and that we have a complete record of the investigations which have been supported by the OFP and the results of these investigations.
+The intent of this agreement is to ensure that the material and data are put to the best possible use, and that we have a complete record of the investigations which have been supported by the OFP and the results of these investigations.
 This information is to facilitate interactions among researchers with complementary interests and to provide documentation for future funding of the OFP time-series.